stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/3-custom-metric.md

 Finally, under **Give your graph a title**, enter "Average revenue per minute" and click the **Save** button.

 Your executive dashboard should look similar to this ![Dashboard at the end of Step 3](./assets/dashboard_step_3.png)

-This is looking really good!
-Click the **Continue** button below to create an SLO and display its status on the dashboard.